-Physiological fitness testing at MIHP
+Physiological fitness testing in Manchester

 What is VO2 Max?

-VO2 max, also known as maximal oxygen uptake, is the measurement of the maximum rate at which oxygen is delivered and utilised during severe exercise, and is the gold standard assessment of aerobic and cardiovascular fitness.
+VO2 max, also known as maximal oxygen uptake, is the measurement of the maximum rate at which oxygen is delivered and utilised during severe exercise and is the gold standard assessment of aerobic and cardiovascular fitness.
 VO2 max can be measured while running, cycling, or rowing in a laboratory environment.
 The unit of measure for VO2 max is mL/kg/min – millimetres of oxygen consumed in one minute, per kilogram of body weight.

 What is lactate threshold?